DeanLemans/deanlemans.github.io/content/03-blog/Guide for future blog i havnt even written yet.md

 ---
-title: Guide for future blog i havnt even written yet
+title: "Guide for future blog i haven't even written yet"
-modified: 2026-07-18
+modified: 2026-07-29
 id: 01KX6AFWTVW7CJQYJ0379CFA8D
 created: 2026-07-10
 ---

-# Guide for future blog i havnt even written yet
+# Guide for future blog i haven't even written yet

 > note that, this is for this blog.
 Other blogs may have sifferent purposes, and goals.
 Or philosophy or ideals etc etc